uber-archive/auto-value-bundle/README.md

 }
 ```
 ### GCM Bundle
-Additionally there is an annotation @GCMBundle which is used to denote that a bundle was created and attached to an intent from GCM.
+Additionally, there is an annotation @GCMBundle which is used to denote that a bundle was created and attached to an intent from GCM.
 This means that the data is stored in String-String key-value pairs.
 Using the @GCMBundle annotation will infer the type from the return type of the value class methods and handle the conversion and type casting for you.

 ```Java
 @AutoValue